 It may lead to aching or numbness in the pelvic muscles.
 You will find this fact hard to believe, but the SI joint is behind 15 to 30% of all cases of lower back pain that is acute or chronic.
 Talking to a back doctor to learn more about it is essential.

-Sacroiliac syndrome: What can we do about it?
+Sacroiliac syndrome: What can you do about it?
 Everything that you have to know can be found in this article.

 Where is the Joint Located?